-Join George Maestri for an in-depth discussion in this video Setting up an environment, part of Rendering Using Cycles in Blender.
+Join George Maestri for an in-depth discussion in this video Setting up an environment, part of Blender: Rendering with Cycles.

 Now let's go ahead and start adding a little bit of light, but also adding in an …Environment into the scene.…Now if I were to render this using the Ambient Occlusion we have set up, you'll…see that what we have behind the window is nothing.…I need to have something behind that window.…Now I can do this in one of two ways.
 I could actually make just a flat…plane almost like a picture frame and put that behind the window to simulate…what's beyond the window.…